dz1109/dz1109.github.io/_pages/about.md

 2021/04-NOW      Algorithm Engineer       Search Algorithm      Tencent PCG

-======Academic Collaboration
+======Research Intern

-We are looking for some academic cooperation on Search or NLP, please contact us if you are interested.
-We are committed to publishing Advanced work at top conferences such as KDD, ACL, EMNLP etc.
+We are looking for some Research Intern on Search or NLP, please contact us if you are interested.

+1. text matching (Especially in QA)
+2. Query Understanding (query correction, query rewrite etc.)

 ======Contact with me